Genes contain your DNA — the code that controls much of your body’s form and function, from making you grow taller to regulating your body systems.

-Health providers have discovered that by using genes, they are able to treat or prevent diseases; therefore, they experiment with genes to find cures for disorder, by inserting a gene into a patient's cells, avoiding the use of drugs or surgery.
+Health providers have discovered that by using genes, they are able to treat or prevent diseases; therefore, they experiment with genes to find cures for a disorder, by inserting a gene into a patient’s cells, avoiding the use of drugs or surgery.

-The replacement of mutated gene that causes disease with a healthy copy of the gene, inactivating or knocking out a mutated gene that is functioning improperly and introducing a new gene into the body to help fight a disease, are some of the approaches that are being discovered and tested with gene therapy.
+The replacement of mutated gene that causes disease with a healthy copy of the gene, inactivating or knocking out a mutated gene that is functioning improperly and introducing a new gene into the body to help fight disease, are some of the approaches that are being discovered and tested with gene therapy.

 The idea behind gene therapy is seductively simple and direct, I mean if a person has a disease that is caused by a faulty gene; replacing that gene, by using a virus as a carrier and then place the virus into the person’s tissue, the new gene would provide the genetic code the patient is lacking, for proper cell function.

 However, the process of replacing genes in a person’s body is not as simple, and it involves a complex process.